jaredly/j3/Roadmap.md

 - [ ] COPY/PASTE needs to re-sym locals too.
   - ClipboardItem needs that nameLookup, turns out

+# MAKE IT So unlinked references don't just die

+- which means, we want a `hashNames`, that is retained at the ... top ... of a given toplevel?
+Yeah that sounds right?
+  I guess it could be at the top of the sandbox, right? might as well I guess.

 # Weird editing

+- [ ] color deftype ids
 - [x] can't baclspace an empty hashhh?
 - [x] still can't delete an annot
 - [ ] backspace shouldn't nix whole listlikes. it should go in.